screeniehost/docs/docs/resources/our-sponsors.md

 </script>

 # Sponsors
-these users sponsored our project to help it grow over time
+These users sponsored our project, to help it grow over time

 <VPTeamMembers size="small" :members="members" />